Nice one, but you can do better, Kuerten tells 'heartist' Djokovic

 "In a year or two we're gonna see him with a real chance of getting the number of slams (that Federer has) and he is able to get better every single year," the Brazilian said.

-Kuerten, who makes Djokovic his favorite for Wimbledon next month, said one thing he regretted was that nine-times French Open champion Rafael Nadal withdrew injured after the second round.
+Kuerten, who makes Djokovic his favourite for Wimbledon next month, said one thing he regretted was that nine-times French Open champion Rafael Nadal withdrew injured after the second round.

 "It would have been a great match (against Djokovic) in the semi-finals," he said.